 Page 404 animation

-For the page 404 I thought it would be fun to have a sort of a poem warning people, with a nice animation.
+For the page 404 I thought it would be fun to have a sort of a poem warning people, with an interesting animation.
 I did that simply with some React and a minimal amount of JavaScript.